alexdbsie/Network-and-system-administration-CA-1-Repository/README.md

 3. The Flask App

    Sample "Hello!!!
-Welcome to my Networks ans System Administration" app running on port 5000, exposed on port 80 via Docker.
+Welcome to my Networks and System Administration" app running on port 5000, exposed on port 80 via Docker.

 4. CI/CD (GitHub Actions)